wso2/kubernetes-is/README.md

-# identity-server
+# WSO2 Identity Server

 A Helm chart for WSO2 Identity server.
 This Helm chart can be used to deploy highly available and scalable WSO2 identity server deployment.
 ___
 From this Helm chart, WSO2 Identity server pods are deployed and exposed through Kubernetes ingress resource.
 Also in advanced setup, you can configure, Kubernetes persistence volume for sharing runtime artifacts, Kubernetes secret provider class for securing secrets, Kubernetes horizontal pod autoscaling(HPA) and Kubernetes pod disruption budget(PDB).
 Additionally, pod affinity is configured to increase the high availability.

 ![](images/architecture.png)
 ___